forrest79/phpgsql-nette/readme.md

 When you use some own custom wrapping objects, you want to ignore in the call stack, you can extend `backtraceContinueIterate()` method and add your own logic here.
 For example:

 ```php
 protected static function backtraceContinueIterate(string $class, string $function): bool
 {
     return parent::backtraceContinueIterate() // just for sure, you can use multiple extends...
         || (is_a($class, MyOwnFluentQuery::class, TRUE) && ($function === 'count'))
         || (is_a($class, Mapper\Record::class, TRUE) && ($function === 'fetch'));
 }
 ```

+- by default, last 1 000 SQL queries are displayed.
+You can set your own limit with static property `Forrest79\PhPgSql\Tracy\BarPanel::$showMaxLastQueries = 10000`
+- bar can be disabled with static property `Forrest79\PhPgSql\Tracy\BarPanel::$disabled = TRUE`